nihilistic-lex/palindrome-checker/README.md

 ## Features

-- Removes special characters, punctuation, and spaces using regex
+- Removes special characters, punctuation, and spaces using regular expressions (regex)
 - Checks if the user input is the same backwards
 - Displays results dynamically